 Very few shows make it to the infamous street we all know as Broadway, and, once a production makes it into one of the prestigious New York theaters, there is no guarantee that it will be there for long.
 Critics are harsh, ticket buyers are worse.
 If the audience, which is pretty much everyone in the entire world who ever visits New York and every resident of that city, gets wind that a show is not worth the money spent on tickets, it won’t be long before the curtain comes down for good and the doors are shut permanently.

-The original production, which included cast members Kristin Chenoweth and Idina Menzel as the witches, received ten Tony nominations in 2004 with both of their actresses nominated for Best Female Lead in a Musical.
-Menzel took home the trophy and the production also won Best Scenic Design and Best Costume.
+The original production, which included cast members Kristin Chenoweth and Idina Menzel as the witches, received ten Tony nominations in 2004 with both of these actresses nominated for Best Female Lead in a Musical.
+Menzel took home the trophy, and the production also won Best Scenic Design and Best Costume Design.
 Unfortunately, Wicked did not take home the Best Book or Best Musical Tony Award for that year.

-The plot follows two beloved characters in The Wizard of Oz, Glinda and the Wicked Witch of the West, who is known by her name, Elphaba, in the story.
-It explains to us why she turns wicked and ultimately the frightening creature we knew in the original film from 1939.
+The plot follows two beloved characters in The Wizard of Oz, Glinda and the Wicked Witch of the West, Elphaba.
+It explains to us why she turns into the wicked and frightening creature we know from the original film from 1939.

 9. Beauty and the Beast

 Based on the animated Disney film released in 1991, this musical was the first of its kind to hit Broadway.
-What we mean by that is this musical was the first Disney venture into Broadway and from there sparked a sea of remakes via animation to the Broadway stage.
+This musical was the first Disney venture into Broadway and sparked a sea of stage adaptations of our favorite animated stories.

 The first production of Beauty and the Beast to open on Broadway was at the Palace Theatre in April of 1994.
 It would stay at this theater for five years and then move to the Lunt-Fontanne Theatre officially on November 16, 1999.
 After more than 5,500 performances Beauty and the Beast closed its curtain for the last time on July 29, 2007.
 Not a bad run for Broadway show.